PHPOffice/PhpSpreadsheet/docs/Overview/01-Getting-Started.md

 ### Useful links and tools

-There are some links and tools which are very useful when developing using PHPExcel.
+There are some links and tools which are very useful when developing using PhpSpreadsheet.
 Please refer to the [PHPExcel CodePlex pages][2] for an update version of the list below.

 #### OpenXML / SpreadsheetML